 Shoot n Scoop was back at LaxCon for another year of reps on reps on reps.
-You get to maximize your efficiency with the Shoot n Scoop so you don’t waste time at practice.
-The balls get returned out of the bottom, you get ground ball work, and you obviously get to shoot too.
+You get to maximize your efficiency with the Shoot n Scoop, so you don’t waste time at practice.
+The balls return from the bottom, you get ground ball work, and you get to shoot too.

-This is a perfect solution for teams and players looking to improve efficiency at practice, work in a small space, or just have fun with a new approach to lacrosse.
-No matter your objective for practice, Shoot n Scoop can help out and become a part of plenty of drills.
+This is a perfect solution for teams and players looking to improve efficiency at practice, work in a small space, or have fun with a new approach to lacrosse.
+No matter your objective for trial, Shoot n Scoop can help out and become a part of plenty of drills.

 Lacrosse Practice With Shoot n Scoop Lax Trainer

-Box lacrosse is a great way to improve lots of skills used in field lacrosse because of the small spaces, and now Shoot n Scoop brings that to field lacrosse.
-You can obviously use the Shoot n Scoop for box lacrosse, but now you get that smaller target without having to stick a box goalie in net.
+Box lacrosse is a great way to improve many skills used in field lacrosse because of the small spaces, and now Shoot n Scoop brings that to field lacrosse.
+You can use the Shoot n Scoop for box lacrosse, but now you get that smaller target without sticking a box goalie in the net.

 The Shoot n Scoop forces players to be more accurate, work within a smaller area, and fight for a good angle.
-You also can move the Shoot n Scoop to any part of the field or even take it indoors much easier than a regular goal so versatility is no issue.
+You also can move the Shoot n Scoop to any part of the field or even take it indoors much more accessible than a common goal, so versatility is no issue.
 If you can think of a lacrosse drill, there’s probably a way for Shoot n Scoop to be involved.
-Shoot n Scoops are also extremely durable, so that’s also not a problem.
-You can rip over 100 mph at the Shoot n Scoop over and over again without changing it a bit.
+Shoot n Scoops are also highly durable, so that’s not a problem.
+You can repeatedly rip over 100 mph at the Shoot n Scoop without changing it a bit.

 Lacrosse at Home With Shoot n Scoop

 Lacrosse Goals take up a lot of space and can’t be taken inside your house, unlike the Shoot n Scoop.
 Now you can practice anywhere because the Shoot n Scoop is about the size of your average chair.
-You can easily take it inside during the colder months and get a leg up on your competition that’s waiting on the snow to melt.
-The ball also gets returned to you for more reps than a regular goal.
-Not to mention all those extra ground balls you’ll be picking up thanks to the Shoot n Scoop.
+You can easily take it inside during the colder months and get a leg up on your competition, waiting for the snow to melt.
+The ball also gets returned to you for more reps than a common goal.
+Not to mention all those extra ground balls you’ll be picking up, thanks to the Shoot n Scoop.

 Lacrosse for Beginners With Shoot n Scoop

-This makes ground balls a habit for younger players and improves their overall lacrosse skill.
+This makes ground balls a habit for younger players and improves their overall lacrosse skills.
 There’s no better way to start your lacrosse journey than spending some time with the Shoot n Scoop because of the emphasis on ground balls.
-You can’t escape the possibility of a ground ball in a game; but, now with Shoot n Scoop, you have the opportunity to start attacking them.
+You can’t escape the possibility of a ground ball in a game, but now, with Shoot n Scoop, you can start attacking them.

 LaxCon 2019 With Shoot N Scoop

-Jaime of Shoot n Scoop was nice enough to speak with me about their awesome product and spend some time explaining all the great things they do with it.
+Jaime of Shoot n Scoop was friendly enough to speak with me about their excellent product and spend some time explaining all the great things they do with it.
 Many teams are using Shoot n Scoop as their most valuable learning tool.
 These teams recognize that Shoot n Scoop means more reps, and more reps

-The Shoot n Scoop booth was also a busy place with tons of coaches stopping by to buy even more of them.
-We even had the pleasure of running into Matt Landis, who is a huge Shoot n Scoop fan.
+The Shoot n Scoop booth was also busy, with tons of coaches stopping by to buy even more of them.
+We even had the pleasure of running into Matt Landis, a big Shoot n Scoop fan.
 Honestly, we can’t imagine anyone not being a fan of Shoot n Scoop.
-Thanks to all who make Shoot n Scoop a part of their regular lacrosse practice; just know the minds behind that product are happy you’re getting more players to shoot and then also scoop.
+Thanks to all who make Shoot n Scoop a part of their regular lacrosse practice; know the minds behind that product are happy you’re getting more players to shoot and then also scoop.